patrickvecchio/CustomConfigurationProviders/README.md

 ### How it works

+Custom configuration providers work as extension methods for ConfigurationBuilder.
+As long as the custom provider is included in your source and it's namespace is in your "using" statements, you should be able to just call ".AddAwsSecretsManager(...)".

-Add the provider along with an AwsSecretsManager client (this is to allow for injecting mock versions or other versions of the client) and the name of the placeholder key you chose to put in your appsettings (e.g. "AwsSecret"):
+In your app's startup code, add the provider to your configuration builder along with an AwsSecretsManager client (this is to allow for injecting mock versions or other versions of the client) and the name of the placeholder key you chose to put in your appsettings (e.g. "AwsSecret"):

 ```csharp
     var configurationBuilder = new ConfigurationBuilder();